zakir-hyder/rss-python/README.md

 ```
 python downloader.py --feed=<RSS-Feed-URL>
 ```
-downloader-thread.py downloads 5 files simultaneously using 5 threads.
-The number of threads can be increased or decreased.
-First the Queue is instanced.
-Then it is fulled with 5 threads with ThreadUrl object.
-Then instance of Downloader with urls from RSS feed.
-Then threads start downloading the files.
+downloader-thread.py downloads all the files in xml simultaneously using equal number of threads.
+The number of threads can be increased or decreased if wanted.
+The daemon threads calls ThreadUrl function which pop Downloader object from queue and calls download function to download the file.
+After finishing the downloading the file thread pop another Downloader object and so on.
+As the threads are daemon they will be killed as program quits
 ```
 downloader-thread.py --feed=<RSS-Feed-URL> --output=<PATH-TO-DIRECTORY>
 ```